Adjustment Disorder (Stress Response Syndrome)

 Adjustment Disorder as the name suggests occurs due to an identifiable life-changing event such as loss of job, changing school, or divorce.
 Stressors may or may not be extreme events.
 In some cases, they may be traumatic, such as the sudden loss of a parent.
 In other cases, events could be relatively minor and seemingly trivial.

-Someone who experiences Adjustment Disorder may have a warped perception of reality and so when even a trivial problem arises, they might perceive it as a major threat.
+Someone who experiences AD may have a warped perception of reality and so when even a trivial problem arises, they might perceive it as a major threat.
 In such cases, we experience heightened stress levels and display much more intense reactions which cause impairment to social, cognitive, and day-to-day functioning.

 What Causes Adjustment Disorder?

-Recognizing the Symptoms
+Symptoms

 • Difficulty sleeping